sudeshi1/web-scraping-challenge/README.md

 #### Step 2 - MongoDB and Flask Application

-- Utilized MongoDB with Flask templating to create a new HTML webpage that displays scraped information
+- Utilized MongoDB with Flask templating to create a new HTML webpage that displays the scraped information

 ## Results ✅